 Sewer Investment Program

-The Clean Water Act of 1972 provides regulations for both combined and separate sewer systems.
+The Clean Water Act of 1972 provides combined and separate sewer systems regulations.
 The UG has been working to reduce overflows and better meet those regulations.
 Most recently, WPC is rolling out its Sewer Investment Program.
-The Program was created out of an agreement (also called a Consent Decree) with the Environmental Protection Agency to outline specific improvement projects.
+The Program was created from an agreement (a Consent Decree) with the Environmental Protection Agency to outline specific improvement projects.
 The Program spans 25 years and requires a total investment of approximately $900 million.
-This investment will provide you with more efficient, reliable, and sustainable sewer infrastructure, meet Clean Water Act regulatory requirements, and most importantly meet the needs of our community at a reasonable cost to ratepayers.
+This investment will provide you with more efficient, reliable, and sustainable sewer infrastructure, meet Clean Water Act regulatory requirements, and, most importantly, meet the needs of our community at a reasonable cost to ratepayers.

 Stormwater Runoff